Reduction of Cosymplectic groupoids by cosymplectic moment maps: Symmetries and reduction of cosymplectic groupoids

-Thus, given a cosymplectic groupoid $(\gpd,\omega,\eta)\toto M$ and a Lie group $\Gp$ acting on $\gpd$ by groupoid automorphisms and cosymplectic diffeomorphisms, if we want to study cosymplectic reduction, we must consider a moment map.
+Thus, given a cosymplectic groupoid $(\gpd,\omega,\eta)\toto M$ and a Lie group $\Gp$ acting on $\gpd$ by groupoid automorphisms and cosymplectic diffeomorphisms, if we want to study cosymplectic reduction, we must consider reduction by a moment map.
 Let $\Jmm:\gpd\to \g^*$ be a cosymplectic moment map.
 In addition, we assume that $\Jmm$ is a morphism of Lie groupoids, where $\g^*$ is considered as an Abelian group with respect to addition.
-If we suppose that 0 is a clean value for $\Jmm$, then it is possible to show that $\Jmm^{-1}(0)\subset \gpd$ is a wide Lie subgroupoid.
-The following result is strongly motivated in \cite{BC2}.
+If we suppose that 0 is a clean value of $\Jmm$ we have the following result.

 \begin{lemma} Let $\Jmm:\gpd\to \g^*$ be a morphism of groupoids, where $\g^*$ is considered as an Abelian group with respect to addition.
 If $0$ is a clean value of $\Jmm$, then $\Jmm^{-1}(0)\subset \gpd$ is a wide Lie subgroupoid. \end{lemma} \begin{proof} For a pair of composable arrows $(g,h)$, we have $\Jmm (gh)=\Jmm(g)+\Jmm(h)$.
 Hence, $\Jmm^{-1}(0)$ is closed under the multiplication and inverse on $\gpd$.
 Also, for any $x\in M$, $\epsilon(x)\in \Jmm^{-1}(0)$, so the subgroupoid is wide.
 What remains to be demonstrated is that the restrictions of the maps $s,t$ to $\Jmm^{-1}(0)$ are submersions.
 If $i:\Jmm^{-1}(0)\to \gpd$ is the inclusion map, then